 Fundamentally, anger becomes a problem when it starts negatively affecting you and those around you.
 While this will depend on how you’re expressing your anger, if you’re keeping it to yourself or expelling it at inappropriate times, you are at risk of damaging not only to your health and well-being but also your relationships - as well as other aspects of your daily life.

 In the long-term, this can have devastating consequences.
 If you keep your feelings to yourself, without learning how to manage them, your aggression may escalate to other types of behaviour, such as physical abuse.
 You may also find that, over time, you will feel angry more often or more quickly - even at the smallest thing.
-It’s when you feel you can no longer control your anger, or express it constructively, that you should consider seeking help.

 Most of us will go through a time where we need to ask for help.
 While we usually get this from friends and family, sometimes we need to talk to a professional, like a counsellor.
 A professional will offer you the chance to talk about your feelings, and acknowledge your triggers.
 They can support you on the journey, teaching you more about your anger and how to manage it effectively.